Table Of Content

 In these moments, the child often feels overwhelmed, flooded with inexplicable emotion, and unable to articulate their distress.
 Some may even experience dissociation, feeling disconnected from their body and surroundings.

-Tantrum vs Meltdown: Exploring the Key Difference Between a Tantrum and a Meltdown
+Exploring the Key Difference Between a Tantrum vs Meltdown

 Despite their outward similarities, tantrums and meltdowns differ considerably in their triggers, onset, resolution, and neurological basis.
 Distinguishing between the two is the first step in forming an appropriate action plan to help your child through either scenario.